-Prior to the Arrangement, Sonus entered into a non-cancellable lease arrangement for office space located in Bothell, Washington, which is considered to be in excess of the Company's current requirements.
+On August 21, 2008, Sonus Pharmaceuticals, Inc. ("Sonus") completed a transaction ("the Arrangement") with OncoGenex Technologies") whereby Sonus acquired all of the outstanding preferred shares, common shares and convertible debentures of OncoGenex Technologies.
+Sonus then changed its name to OncoGenex Pharmaceuticals, Inc. Prior to the Arrangement, Sonus entered into a non-cancellable lease arrangement for office space located in Bothell, Washington, which is considered to be in excess of the Company's current requirements.
 The Company is currently in the process of evaluating opportunities to exit or sublet portions of the leased space and recorded an initial restructuring charge of \$2,084,000 on August 21, 2008 as part of the purchase price allocation.
-The liability is computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease income and expenses and has been accounted for in accordance with EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination".
-This represents the Company's best estimate of the fair value of the liability.
-Subsequent changes in the liability due to accretion, or changes in estimates of sublease assumptions will be recognized as adjustments to restructuring charges in future periods.
+The liability is computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease in come and expenses and has been accounted for in accordance with the then effective EITF No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination".
+This represents the Company's best estimate of the liability.
+Subsequent changes in the liability due to changes in estimates of sublease assumptions are recognized as adjustments to restructuring charges.

-In June 2009, the Company revised its sublease income assumptions used to estimate the fair value of the excess lease facility liability.
-These assumptions were subsequently revised again in December 2009.
-These changes in estimate resulted in increases in the fair value of the excess lease liability and \$494,000 and \$3,457,000 in charges to research and development expense recorded in June 2009 and December 2009, respectively, to reflect these changes in estimate.
-The estimated fair value of the liability remaining at December 31, 2009 with respect to excess facilities was \$4,645,000.
-In the six months ended June 30, 2010, with respect to excess facilities, \$665,000 was amortized into income recorded within research and development expense, resulting in a remaining liability of \$3,980,000 at June 30, 2010.
+In June 2009, the Company revised its sublease income assumptions used to estimate the excess lease facility liability.
+These assumptions were subsequently revised again in December 2009 and September 2010.
+These changes in estimate resulted in increases in the value of the excess lease liability of \$494,000, \$3,457,000, and \$4,038,000 and a corresponding expense recorded in June 2009, December 2009, and September 2010, respectively, to reflect these changes in estimate.
+The estimated value of the liability remaining with respect to excess facilities was \$7,467,000 as of December 31, 2010.
+In the three months ended March 31, 2011, with respect to excess facilities, \$338,000 was amortized into income resulting in a remaining liability of \$7,129,000 at March 31, 2011.